'The narrative is we don't sell records': the black female singers uncredited by the UK industry

 'It's about finding a place': stunning portraits of women affected by the refugee crisis

 American artist Sarah Cooper and Austrian artist Nina Gorfer, both based in Sweden, began this exhibition in 2017.
 Through the portraits, they wanted to allow young women to speak up about the refugee crisis and "what it means to be a woman in all of this".
 They conducted many casual interviews before even picking up the camera.
 They focused on the younger generation of female refugees as a group not usually heard.
 The photo series imagines a future self, creating your own goals rather than living out a predetermined cultural role.
-See more of the portraits by clicking the image of Maryan below.

 Read time: 5.5 minutes